Juansero29/SFDScripts/CONTRIBUTING.md

 - If you're still having trouble with C# or an specific C# API, please check the [official documentation]("https://docs.microsoft.com/en-us/dotnet/csharp/").

 - If you're having trouble with the SFD API, be sure to check the documentation as pointed out in [developing](#developing).
+- The [Superfighters Deluxe Script API](https://mythologicinteractiveforums.com/viewforum.php?f=15) forum may also be helpful.
+You can explore questions asked, or make a new post so others can help you.
+You can also make suggestions to developers so that they (maybe) make additions to the API according your needs.

 - May you need quick help in your long voyage in the obscure paths of the code in this repo, you can ping me on discord: `Juansero29#8880` directly.

-- You can also get help from other fellow scripters in the [Mythologic Interactive discord server](https://store.steampowered.com/news/app/855860/view/2880577391820768632).
+- You can also get help from other fellow scripters in the [Mythologic Interactive Discord Server](https://store.steampowered.com/news/app/855860/view/2880577391820768632).

 # Thanks!